wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/421-note-by-cabinet-legislation-committee.md

 ---
+doc_date: '1967-08-18'
+doc_num: 421
+doc_order: 421
+naa_refs:
+- naa_barcode: 3188975
+  naa_control_symbol: C47
+  naa_series: A5619
+  reference: '[NAA: A5619, C47]'
-title: "421 NOTE BY CABINET LEGISLATION COMMITTEE"
+title: NOTE BY CABINET LEGISLATION COMMITTEE
-volume: "Volume 27: Australia and the United Kingdom, 1960–1975"
+vol_full_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
-doc_id: 10287
 vol_id: 27
-doc_date: 1967-08-18
+vol_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
 ---

-# 421 NOTE BY CABINET LEGISLATION COMMITTEE

-NAA: A5619, C47

 Canberra, 18 August 1967

 Confidential

  **Note on Cabinet Submission No. 285: Appeals to the Privy Council**

-This is the second Submission1 on this subject since 1966.
+This is the second Submission[1](#f1) on this subject since 1966.

 In July last year the then Attorney-General recommended abolition of appeals to the Privy Council to the fullest possible extent by Commonwealth legislation (that is, not complete abolition, because there can be appeals direct from State Courts).
 Cabinet, which met while the Prime Minister was overseas, was disposed to agree but took no firm decision as it felt the timing of a change of this nature was important.
 In particular, it felt that regard needed to be had to the importance of maintaining links with Britain in the context of encouraging the maintenance of a British presence East of Suez.